 The cases of Gloria Phillips v Motor and General Insurance Co Ltd H.C.A.
 71 of 1985 and Velma Germaine Eligon v N.E.M.
 (West Indies) Ltd. H.C.A.
 686 of 1974 both identify the present effect of section 12 of the Act.
 In the latter case the policyholder permitted someone with an ordinary (not a taxi) driving licence to drive his taxi for the driver’s own purposes.
 The policy only covered the policyholder and persons in his employ, which the driver was not.
 Apart from that problem, the policy required any person driving to be licensed to drive a taxi, which the driver was not.
 So the driver’s claim to indemnity failed - meaning the damage and injury that he caused to others as a result of the accident would not be covered by the insurance policy.
 The judge said that the creation of a Motor Insurers Bureau was necessary.

 In practice it can be seen that the Motor Vehicle Insurance legislation in Trinidad and Tobago needs to be reviewed and amended especially to deal with the issue of uninsured drivers; particularly those not covered in policies due to restrictions in the policy on persons authorized to drive (despite consent being given by the policyholder).

 Important Notice: This post does not constitute or provide legal advice.
 Always consult with a suitably qualified attorney-at-law on any legal problem or issue.

-Law For All is managed by AURORA CHAMBERS.
+Law For All is managed by the AURORA CHAMBERS Legal Practice

 Receive updates straight to your inbox by subscribing to our newsletter.